scottcolfer/scottcolfer.github.io/_posts/2022-07-22-gaggia-classic-tips.md

 ---
 layout: post
-title: "3 Tips for your Gaggia Classic after I owned one for 10 years"
+title: "3 Tips for your Gaggia Classic (after I owned one for 10 years)"
 date: 2022-07-22
 ---